Neon Notions: Jude Cook’s Quest to Restore Neon

 With an emphasis on the artistic elements of these hand-crafted signs, the couple’s goal with the museum is to preserve signs, educate people about the value of signs and entertain them at the same time.

-Attend the Opening
+See Photos from the Opening